 So with that realization and a few practical tips from the early chapters of the book, I started building a consistent morning routine.
 Not only am I meditating and setting an intention, but I’m also writing down my top priorities for the day.
 I’m a few weeks into this new routine and I’m seeing remarkable results.
 I’m less apt to let stressful situations impact my intention for the day.
 I’m more likely to confront stressful situations as opposed to putting them off.
 And I’m able to stay focused on the things that matter instead of getting distracted by something exciting but not important.
 I’ve had so much success with my morning habit stack that I’ve built a weekly Sunday stack to get myself ready for the week ahead!
 I am excited to see how these small changes coupled with a practical framework will help me achieve those bigger, more daunting goals.

 Ready to give Microstep resolutions and habit stacking a try?
 Here’s my approach:

-- Think about one of those big lofty goals you have in mind for 2019.
+- Think about one of those big lofty goals you have in mind.
 Now think of one simple thing you can do every day that will move you towards that big goal.

 - When do you want to do that one simple thing?
 In the morning?
 The evening?
 Find an existing habit that you do consistently without fail.
 Drink coffee?
 Brush your teeth?
 Add your new habit stack to that activity.